Due South: DVD releases

 Alliance Atlantis released all 4 seasons on DVD in Canada only.
 The pilot episode is included on the third season release as a bonus feature.

 In the US, Echo Bridge Home Entertainment released the series on DVD in 2005.
 Seasons 3 and 4 were released together as Due South: Season 3.
 They also released a series set on May 6, 2008.
 In 2011, Echo Bridge released the final two episodes, "Call Of The Wild" parts one & two, on a single DVD.
 In 2014, they released an eight-disk set of all four seasons, allegedly with inferior video quality to the original releases.

 In Region 2, Network released the series on DVD in the UK.
 Seasons 3 and 4 were released together as Due South: The Complete Third Series.

 In Region 4, Madman Entertainment released the series on DVD in Australia.
 Seasons 3 and 4 were released as Due South: Season 3.

 Streaming

 As of 2017, the show has begun streaming online for free on Canada Media Fund's Encore+YouTube Channel.
 (Season 1 & 2).
 Due South is also available on Gem, the Canadian Broadcasting Corporation's streaming app.
-It is also available on Netflix in Canada.
+It is also available on Disney+ in Canada.